Facial recognition and detection applications are popping up everywhere, and when used responsibly, this can be a really great thing.

-It also features geofencing capabilities and sensors so you can automatically arm and disarm it with a customizable radius and it automatically calls 911 if the sensors detect smoke.
+It also features geofencing capabilities and sensors so you can automatically arm and disarm it with a customizable radius, and it automatically calls the fire department if the sensors detect smoke.

 Joining the ranks of video home security, Netgear’s Arlo offers HD video surveillance with two-way audio, instant alerts when sound and motion are detected, and is recorded to the cloud for free.

 The best part is you can check it on your phone, Apple TV, or laptop whenever you want.

 The system can sync up to 15 cameras so you can keep a careful eye on every room of the house.